ATV.PRO

 To run ATV, you will need:

-Note about other versions of ATV: There are a few alternate versions of ATV that can be found on other sites, some of them modified to add features specific to certain telescopes or instruments.
+Note about other versions of ATV: There are a few alternate and forked versions of ATV that can be found on other sites, some of them modified to add features specific to certain telescopes or instruments.
 These include a version designed for reduction of Spitzer IRS data (as part of the SMART package), the PhAst program which includes added astrometry and photometry functionality, and a very old version of ATV with added HEALPIX support that's distributed as part of the idlutils package.
 However: I take no responsibility for any forked versions of ATV, and the instructions and information on this site may not apply to any modified ATV versions that you find elsewhere.
-If you're using the idlutils distribution but don't need to use the HEALPIX support, then I recommend that you delete the ATV version that came with idlutils, and install the current version of ATV instead.

 Questions?
 Comments?
 Email me at barth [at] uci [dot] edu .